datastax/metric-collector-for-apache-cassandra/README.md

 ## Introduction

    Metric Collector for Apache Cassandra (MCAC) aggregates OS and C* metrics along with diagnostic events to facilitate problem resolution and remediation.
-It works easily with existing Apache Cassandra clusters.
+   It supports existing Apache Cassandra clusters and is a self contained drop in agent.

-   MCAC comes bundled with and is built on [collectd](https://collectd.org), a popular, well-supported, open source metric collection agent.
+   * Built on [collectd](https://collectd.org), a popular, well-supported, open source metric collection agent.
    With over 90 plugins, you can tailor the solution to collect metrics most important to you.

-   MCAC is easily added to Cassandra nodes as a java agent, Apache Cassandra sends metrics and other structured events to collectd over a local unix socket.
-The config file to enable and configure the frequency and type of metrics that are sent to DSE Metrics Collector.
+   * Easily added to Cassandra nodes as a java agent, Apache Cassandra sends metrics and other structured events to collectd over a local unix socket.
-   After setting the configuration properties, you can export the aggregated metrics to monitoring tools like Prometheus, Graphite, or Splunk, which can then be visualized in a dashboard such as Grafana.

-   MCAC is fast and efficient.
+   * Fast and efficient.
 It can track over 100k unique metric series per node series.

-   Finally, MCAC comes with useful dashboards for prometheus and grafana.
-The Cassandra dashboard lets you aggregate latency accurately across all nodes, dc or rack.
-Down to an individual table.
+   * Comes with extensive dashboards out of the box, built on [prometheus](http://prometheus.io) and [grafana](http://grafana.com).
+The Cassandra dashboards let you aggregate latency accurately across all nodes, dc or rack, down to an individual table.

 ## Design Principles

   * Little/No performance impact to C*
   * Simple to install and self managed
   * Collect all OS and C* metrics by default